There are various liquid dyes you can buy. Not all of them are suitable, make sure you buy soap safe and skin safe liquid colors.

 - Various clays, as sold by soap shops.
 These generally give very subtle colors, as you can only use a little in melt and pour.

 - Turmeric powder.
 This color may fade over time though.
+If you use too much turmeric is known to stain the lather, skin, fabric and even the sink itself.

 - Oxides, like titanium dioxide.
 Basically, white soap base = clear soap base + titanium dioxide!
+However titanium dioxide lessens lather, so use sparingly.

 - Only use liquid colors for 1 color soaps.
 If you want multiple colors always use mica, as liquid colors will bleed.